 Trees in Backyard

-Trees and tree branched in the back yard are a civil issue between neighbors.
-If unable to resolve you can try Dispute Resolution or contact an attorney.
+Trees and tree branches in backyards that cross private property lines are civil issues between neighbors.
+If neighbors are unable to resolve the issue on their own, they can try Dispute Resolution or contact an attorney.